-13. If you need to remove the camera module cable, disconnect the camera module cable (1), and then remove the cable (2).
+13. To remove the camera module cable, disconnect the camera module cable (1), and then remove the cable (2).
 The camera cable is available in the Cable Kit as spare part number N09040-001.

-14. If you need to remove the hub cable, peel the cable off the inside of the display back cover (1), remove the cable from the clips at the bottom of the display back cover (2), and then remove the cable (3).
+14. To remove the hub cable, peel the cable off (1) the inside of the display back cover, remove the cable from the clips (2) at the bottom of the display back cover, and then remove the cable (3).

-15. If you need to remove the WLAN antenna cables, remove the antennas from the inside of the display back cover (1), remove the cables from the routing clips at the side (2), and from the bottom of the hinge area (3).
+15. To remove the WLAN antenna cables, remove the antennas (1) from the inside of the display back cover, remove the cables from the routing clips at the side (2), and from the bottom of the hinge area (3).

-16. If you need to remove the WWAN antenna cables, peel the antennas off the inside of the display back cover (1), remove the cables from the clips at the bottom of the cover (2), and then remove the antennas and cables from the bottom hinge area (3).
+16. To remove the WWAN antenna cables, peel the antennas (1) off the inside of the display back cover, remove the cables from the clips (2) at the bottom of the cover, and then remove the antennas and cables (3) from the bottom hinge area.